 About

-I am a Painter, Video Artist, and Product Leader at HBO.
-I live and work in Brooklyn, New York.
+I am a painter and time based artist living and working in Brooklyn, New York.

 My art explores the emotions that make up our inner monologue and how they project to the outside world.
 It is mostly figurative, with elements of surrealism and abstraction layered over representational landscapes or color fields.
 Certain motifs reoccur: a dark haired woman, a young boy, migrating birds, clouds, ocean waves.
 They are symbolic representations of emotions, as well as indicators of time passing and the pressure of future expectations.